New Hampshire Wage Garnishment Laws

 In a typical garnishment state, a creditor can lean on the employer to do the heavy lifting; once a wage order lands on a payroll department, the money flows with little further effort.
 New Hampshire removes that crutch.
 Here, every working remedy depends on the creditor already knowing the debtor’s financial map: which bank holds the account the trustee process should hit, where the debtor actually earns income the court can order paid out, and what non-exempt property an execution could reach.
 Without that map, a periodic-payment order is set in a vacuum and a bank levy is a coin flip.

 That is where a public-records research firm changes the math.
 We build a current profile of the debtor, confirming where they live and work and surfacing the banking and property footprint that makes each New Hampshire remedy land.
 Finding the employer matters even in a state where you cannot garnish, because employment proves there is income for a payment order to capture and it anchors the debtor to a county and a court.
-Our guide on finding a debtor’s employer for collection and our walkthrough of how to find someone’s current employer cover the verification side, and because New Hampshire sits inside a national patchwork, the state-by-state wage garnishment overview shows how its rule compares when a debtor moves across the border.
-When the judgment itself needs a strategy, our New Hampshire judgment-collection guide ties the remedies together.
-We are a public-records research firm operating under FCRA, GLBA, and DPPA rules and permissible-purpose limits, not licensed private investigators, and we work only legitimate matters.
-For a valid judgment, a verified locate typically comes back within 24 hours.
+New Hampshire’s own statute makes the point for us: RSA 458-B:6, IX treats “the name and address of the present employer” as a fact the state requires to be reported, because the mechanism does not function without it.
+Our guide on finding a debtor’s employer for collection and our walkthrough of how to find someone’s current employer cover the verification side.
+When the judgment itself needs a strategy, our New Hampshire judgment-collection guide ties the remedies together and carries the twenty-year enforcement clock in detail.

 We locate the debtor, income, and assets; you pursue the remedy.

-Debtors and assets located for orders
+Debtors located for RSA 524:6-a petitions

-Judgment Holders
+Out-of-State Judgment Holders

-Portfolios scored for collectibility
+NH files scored for collectibility

 Small-Business Owners